Pāpāmoa Surf Lifesaving Club given green light for $5.2m rebuild

 TECT general manager Wayne Werder said the trust was happy to fund the project and support the volunteers who helped keep the beaches safe.

 "Surf lifesaving in an area like Tauranga is just absolutely critical.
 Given the growth in an area like this, we want people to be able to access the beach but also to be safe.
-It ticks every box," he said.
+It ticks every box.

 "They had drained every resource they had to get it [the project] going.
 It is great TECT can help."